Toolbar

 Studio offers a suite of options for testing an experience before releasing it to the public.
 All of the testing options are accessible from the Test tab.

-- Rapid Playtesting — Provides a close simulation of the experience running on the Roblox application.
+- Rapid paytesting — Provides a close simulation of the experience running on the Roblox application.

-- Controller Emultation — Accurately emulates gamepad input directly in Studio.
+- Controller emulation — Accurately emulates gamepad input directly in Studio.